Differentially Private Bootstrap: New Privacy Analysis and Inference Strategies: Privacy analysis of bootstrap resampling

-\begin{remark} The $(\ep,\delta)$-DP result by \citet{balle2018privacy} can be derived from our $f$-DP result in Theorem \ref{thm:fdp_single_boot}; see Proposition \ref{prop:our_to_epdelta} in the Supplement.
-While \citet{balle2018privacy} provided specific settings attaining their bound which also prove the optimality of our result, it is unknown for general settings how to construct rejection rules achieving each pair of the type I error and type II error given by our tradeoff function.
+\begin{remark} The result by \citet{balle2018privacy} can be derived from our $f$-DP result in Theorem \ref{thm:fdp_single_boot}; see Proposition \ref{prop:our_to_epdelta} in the appendix. \citet{balle2018privacy} showed that their results were based on a novel advanced joint convexity property used in $(\ep,\delta)$-DP; similarly, our Theorem \ref{thm:mixlow} and \ref{thm:fdp_single_boot} reveal the advanced joint convexity property for $f$-DP, {and results related to Theorems \ref{thm:mixlow} and \ref{thm:fdp_single_boot} were independently proven by \citet[Lemma 3.1, Lemma 6.3]{NEURIPS2023_acb3e200}.} While \citet{balle2018privacy} provided specific settings attaining their bound, which also prove the optimality of our result, it is unknown for general settings how to construct rejection rules achieving each pair of the type I error and type II error given by our tradeoff function.
 Therefore, it may be possible to further improve the privacy analysis for the DP bootstrap.
-Nevertheless, we show in Figure \ref{fig:mix_gdp1} that our bound is fairly tight for some extreme settings and should suffice for most purposes. \end{remark}
+Nevertheless, our bound is fairly tight for {the specific settings that we show in Figure \ref{fig:mix_gdp1}a, and it} should suffice for most purposes. \end{remark}

-Our result in Theorem \ref{thm:fdp_single_boot} is easier to compute when $\partial f_i$ are all known, since for a subdifferential value $C$, we can immediately obtain its corresponding $\alpha$ and $\beta$.
+Our result in Theorem \ref{thm:fdp_single_boot} is easier to compute when $\partial f_i$ are all known, since for any $C$, we can immediately obtain its corresponding $\alpha$ and $\beta$.
 For a given $\alpha$ or $\beta$, we can use the bisection method to search for $C$.
 From the following example and the composition result in Section \ref{sec:clt}, we see that our bound can be easily evaluated for the Gaussian mechanism.